ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 this document so that they can write code that will run on the same versions of Python as the rest of Ansible.

-Ansible can be divided into three overlapping pieces for the purposes of
-porting:
+This page covers Python 3 porting for the three overlapping sections of Ansible code:

-1. Controller-side code.
+1. Porting controller-side code.
 This is the code which runs on the machine where you invoke :command:`/usr/bin/ansible`
-2. Modules.
+2. Porting modules.
 This is the code which Ansible transmits over the wire and invokes on the managed machine.
-3. module_utils code.
+3. Porting ``module_utils code.
 This is code whose primary purpose is to be used by the modules to perform tasks.
 However, some controller-side code might use generic functions from here.